GeraldTrost/spider/README.md

 as an initial configuration sample I will add backup of an "initialDB"

-for each mining task and for each crawling task you should define what urls to mine or what urls to follow inn the directives table.
+for each mining task and for each crawling task you should define what urls to mine or what urls to follow in the directives table.

 the selector table defines the query selectors for each task.